Green Section Information

 Costs in each section will vary as they reflect the scope of the work (length/width of the streets, number of drainage/sewer structures, number of driveways, number of ADA ramps where sidewalks extend to the street, etc.) as well as the number of homes sharing in the cost.
 Inflation from year to year will also have an impact.

-• The sanitary and storm sewers are maintained by Bloomfield Township or the Oakland County Water Resources Commission (OCWRC).
+The sanitary and storm sewers are maintained by Bloomfield Township or the Oakland County Water Resources Commission (OCWRC).
 According to the Township Department of Public Works, there are no current concerns or planned replacements in our area.
+There is no plan to separate the sanitary and storm sewers and no EPA requirement to do so.

 Important: Homeowners are responsible for their own sewer leads (the line from the house to the main).
 If yours is old or crosses under the street, consider having it inspected before 2026 construction begins.

-By choosing to finance through the Township (instead of RCOC), homeowners benefit from:
+By choosing to finance through the Township (instead of RCOC), homeowners benefit from:· Lower interest rates

 · Longer terms (15 years vs. 10)